-The deposition of debris or sediment into or onto any water body during the construction of access roads, site laydown pads and areas of other earthworks is prohibited.
-To prevent sedimentation into adjacent water bodies, stockpiling of debris must take place at a distance greater than 31 m from the ordinary highwater mark of nearby water bodies.
+The deposition of debris or sediment into or onto any water body during any activity, including the construction of access roads, site laydown pads and areas of other earthworks, is prohibited.
+To prevent sedimentation into adjacent water bodies, stockpiling of debris must take place at a distance greater than 31 m from the ordinary high-water mark of nearby water bodies.
 In addition, removal of material below the ordinary high-water mark of any water body is prohibited, unless otherwise approved by the NWB.

 All Project infrastructure and activities that have the potential to influence any watercourse (i.e., culvert modifications, diversion of watercourses, modifications to the Milne Inlet Tote Road, and other areas of the Project site), will be designed and constructed in a manner that is consistent with the approach presented in the FEIS and the conditions of existing permits and authorizations.
-Construction and operational activities are prohibited from preventing and/or restricting the movement of water in identified fish bearing streams and rivers.
+Construction and operational activities are prohibited from preventing and/or restricting the movement of water in identified fish bearing streams and rivers without the appropriate approvals.